 The FNC is a culturally safe and accessible environment that offers a wide variety of supports, services, activities and programs that help to improve educational outcomes for Aboriginal students, create awareness and understanding of Indigenous perspectives and worldviews, and celebrate Aboriginal culture.

-Students can improve their academic skills and understanding with in-house tutoring support, The FNC currently offers math and writing tutors weekly within the Centre.
+Students can improve their skills and understanding in math and writing with in-house tutoring support offered weekly within the FNC in partnership with the Academic Success Centre.

 Internal Services and Supports

 All staff at the FNC are able to connect students with the various internal services and supports available at UNBC.
-Including: academic advising, counseling services, academic support, financial aid and funding application processes (including band funding and emergency assistance funds), disability services and access, registration and convocation support, Elder engagement, etc.
+Our Aboriginal Student Life Navigator is also able to provide advice and guidance on accessing band funding and emergency assistance funds.

 On a case by case basis, FNC staff are able to connect students with external services such as off-campus housing, funding sources, employment opportunities and cultural activities.